Proto:Super Mario Kart/Debugging Menus

 Mini RAM Viewer / Editor

-This mode is currently accessible in the Nov'91, February, May prototypes and the kart-d build.
+This mode is currently accessible in all builds that have the Debug Mode partition.
 This can briefly be seen on a Japanese Promotional video.

 The left chunk shows a 24-bit address which can be adjusted to anywhere in the SNES's 24-bit address space.
 The right chunk shows the values at that address.